tymyrddin/cheatsheets/source/docs/stealth/evading-av.md

 protections.

-Tools like Veil and MSFVenom may be useful for learning purposes in a lab context, but the most effective way to avoid antivirus detection on a target machine in a real-life organisational context is to create customized payloads.
+Tools like Veil and MSFVenom may be useful for learning purposes in a lab context, but the most effective way to avoid antivirus detection on a target machine in a real-life organisational context is to create customized payloads or develop your own from scratch based on context of the pentesting/red teaming..

 ## Customisation